Tahseen-gh/Library-Management-System/README.md

 ## Future Release Outlook

-Subsequent sprints will expand beyond circulation to deliver patron onboarding, catalog management, fines and payments, multi-branch support, and reporting as listed in the broader backlog the team assembled during Sprint&nbsp;0.
+Subsequent sprints will expand beyond circulation to deliver patron onboarding, catalog management, fines and payments, multi-branch support, and reporting as listed in the broader backlog assembled during Sprint 0.